googleworkspace/google-chat-samples/python/basic-app/README.md

 ## Interact with the app

-Either add and @mention the app in a room or in a direct mention to engage with the app.
+Either add and @mention the app in a space or in a direct mention to engage with the app.

-When added to a room or messaged, the app will respond with a simple reply.
+When added to a space or messaged, the app will respond with a simple reply.

 ## Run the sample locally